Evolution of Human Languages

 John Bengtson, Association for the Study of Language In Prehistory

-This collaborative project deals with the development and testing of the Dene-Caucasian (Sino-Caucasian) hypothesis.
-This is the hypothesis that certain language families and language “isolates” of Eurasia and North America share a deep genetic connection.
+This collaborative project deals with the development and testing of the Dene-Caucasian (also called Sino-Caucasian) hypothesis on a deep genetic connection between certain language families and language "isolates" of Eurasia and North America.

-In Sergei Starostin’s formulation of the hypothesis in the 1980’s the North Caucasian, Sino-Tibetan, and Yeniseian language families make up the Sino-Caucasian macro-family.
-The beginnings of this macro-family, or parts of it, were discovered by some adventurous linguists (especially Alfredo Trombetti, Karl Bouda, Edward Sapir) throughout the Twentieth Century.
-Starostin was the first to scientifically demonstrate that these families shared a significant amount of basic vocabulary, and that these lexical comparisons were not chance resemblances because they were connected by systematic phonological correspondences (“sound laws”) between and among the three families.
+The hypothesis was originally formulated by Sergei Starostin in the 1980s: using the traditional comparative method, he had made a serious attempt at demonstrating that the North Caucasian, Sino-Tibetan, and Yeniseian language families should all be grouped into one single macrofamily that he called Sino-Caucasian.
+Existence of such a deep taxon, or, at least, parts of it, had already been proposed earlier by some adventurous linguists (such as Alfredo Trombetti, Karl Bouda, Edward Sapir and others), but it took Starostin's work to scientifically demonstrate that these families shared a significant amount of basic vocabulary, and that these lexical comparisons could not be explained away as chance resemblances because they were connected by systematic phonological correspondences ("sound laws") between and among the three families.

-Around the same time Starostin’s colleague, Sergei L. Nikolayev, made a similar comparison between the Na-Dene family (as proposed by Sapir) and the Sino-Caucasian macro-family of Starostin.
-After this the term “Dene-Caucasian” came into use to describe the expanded macro-family.
-In the late 1980’s John Bengtson began to work on the Dene-Caucasian hypothesis, focusing mainly on Na-Dene, Burushaski, and Basque.
-His work on Basque, along with that of Vyacheslav Chirikba, generated a good deal of discussion, much of which was published in the new journal Mother Tongue (1995).
-In the 1996 issue of the same journal, Starostin summarized his opinion regarding Basque as follows: “The uncertainty of comparative phonology is the only factor that still keeps me from enthusiastically including Basque in Sino-Caucasian (or Dene-Caucasian).”
+Also around the late 1980s - early 1990s, Sergei Starostin's colleague, Sergei Nikolayev, made a similar comparison between the Na-Dene family (as proposed by E. Sapir) and Starostin's Sino-Caucasian macrofamily.
+After this the term "Dene-Caucasian" came into use to describe the expanded taxon.
+In the late 1980's American linguist John Bengtson also began to work on the Dene-Caucasian hypothesis, focusing mainly on Na-Dene, Burushaski, and Basque.
+His early work on Basque generated a good deal of discussion, much of which was published in the new journal Mother Tongue (1995).
+Since then, he has worked towards establishing a much more rigorous system of correspondences that ties in Basque with the rest of Dene-Caucasian, with several extensive papers published on the subject.